About OPC UA timestamps

 Free software/tools

-Indistrial Data Explorer
+Industrial Data Explorer

 Industrial Data Explorer is a two-in-one web application for exploring industrial data published on MQTT brokers and exposed via OPC UA servers.

-Runs in Docker: https://hub.docker.com/r/ogamma/ide.
+Runs in Docker: https://hub.docker.com/r/ogamma/ide

-Love demo is available at https://ide.opcfy.io Feel free to register and try to connect to publicly accessible OPC UA servers and MQTT brokers listed below.
+Live demo is available at https://ide.opcfy.io Feel free to register and try to connect to publicly accessible OPC UA servers and MQTT brokers listed below.

-Hint: after login, to add connections click on the gear icon at the top right corner.
+Hint: after login, to add connections, click on the gear icon at the top right corner.

 OPC UA Servers